Shagshag/prestashop-documentation/ObjectModelCore.md

 * Visibility: **public**
 * This method is **static**.
 * This method is defined by [Core_Foundation_Database_EntityInterface](Core_Foundation_Database_EntityInterface)
-* This method is defined in classes\ObjectModel.php line 35
+* This method is defined in [classes/ObjectModel.php line 35](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ObjectModel.php#35)